All Episodes

 For my material, these people are predisposed to agree with that viewpoint.

-They're very concerned about their own health, and so I wanted to present them with this how to breathe free in a chemtrail world material because it actually does aid you in dealing with it.
+And so I wanted to present them with this how to breathe free in a chemtrail world material because it actually does aid you in dealing with it.

-This is a uh content that I created as a result of years of studying chemtrails and their effect on all of us, our bodies, looking at toxins, looking at all of their various things from bronchial dilators to vasodilators to expectorants and so on.
+This is content that I created as a result of years of studying chemtrails and their effect on all of us, our bodies, looking at toxins, looking at all of their various things from bronchial dilators to vasodilators to expectorants and so on.

-And I came up with a as I say, how to breathe free in a chemtrail world, it's on my uh website, and it um uh provides a value-added proposition to those people that click through on my Twitter ads.
+And it provides a value-added proposition to those people that click through on my Twitter ads.

-So I go to some links to provide stuff that is valuable to people, such as how to breathe free in a chemtrail world.
+So I go to some links to provide stuff that is valuable to people, such as how to breathe free in a Chemtrail world.

-Then on top of that, I have various other levels of value as you go through the page, but at a bare minimum you get compensated for clicking through for responding to the ad.
+And then, on top of that, I have various other levels of value as you go through the page.

-And I I think uh initially, out of um uh the uh just by choosing the uh affluency uh components and setting certain value ranges on people's income uh that generated a potential audience of like uh three to five million or something, a very large size, and then I whittled it down with my keywords to where I was dealing with uh potentially about a hundred thousand people any given day.
+And I think initially out of the, just by choosing the affluency components and setting certain value ranges on people's income, that generated a potential audience of like three to five million or something, a very large size.

 And that's more than enough.